twvd/snow/docs/src/manual/media/harddrives.md

 data for the Mac to boot.
 If you want to convert a volume image to a device image you can use in Snow, see [Converting volume images](../../guides/volume.md).

-To mount an existing image file, use the 'Load disk image...' menu action to browse for a disk image.
+To mount an existing image file, use the 'Load HDD disk image...' menu action to browse for a disk image.
 Note that an image file must be a multiple of 512 bytes (the SCSI sector size) and must be an image of a full drive.